About The Trip:

-- Monday, August 19 – Return to San Jose.
-Fly home or continue traveling.
+- Saturday, August 17 – Return to San Jose.
+Fly home or continue travelling.

 The entire program and flight costs are 100% tax deductible when paid through DWC.
 You can fundraise part or all of your trip and we will issue charitable receipts for donations $20 CDN or greater.

 Volunteer trips take you to places you otherwise might never go, to do things you otherwise might never do and to meet people you might never otherwise meet.

 You’ll make a difference in others’ lives and they will make a difference in yours.
 Simply put, there is joy and self-discovery that comes with giving to others.
 And you’ll have fun doing it, too.

 Ameera Ali was raised in Brampton, Ontario and currently studies Journalism at Carleton University in Ottawa.
 She played various sports through school and graduated from St. Thomas Aquinas as valedictorian.
 Her passion for volunteer trips began with her first trip in 2017 when she built a latrine in the rural communities of Cambodia.
 Ameera took her second trip in 2018 where she and her team worked on a community centre in a small village in Costa Rica.
 Ameera aspires to one day have a career in humanitarian aid, hoping to make a positive impact in the world.
 She is excited and enthusiastic to travel back to Costa Rica for her third trip – this time as a DWC team leader.